Dood3/cheatsheets/Gen-vulnAD/prepare_Windows_Server.md

 # Add a TXT record to the subdomain zone
 Add-DnsServerResourceRecord -ZoneName $subdomain -TXT -Name "@" -DescriptiveText "txt_entry_for_win"

 # Verify the configuration
+Get-DnsServerResourceRecord -ZoneName $subdomain -RRType A Get-DnsServerResourceRecord -ZoneName $subdomain -RRType TXT

+# Define the 3rd subdomain and IP address
+$subdomain = "ext.dom.com"
+$ipAddress = "192.168.10.21"

+# Create a new primary zone for the subdomain
+Add-DnsServerPrimaryZone -Name $subdomain -ZoneFile "$subdomain.dns"

+# Add an A record to the subdomain zone
+Add-DnsServerResourceRecord -ZoneName $subdomain -A -Name "@" -IPv4Address $ipAddress

+# Add a TXT record to the subdomain zone
+Add-DnsServerResourceRecord -ZoneName $subdomain -TXT -Name "@" -DescriptiveText "txt_entry_for_ext"

+# Verify the configuration
 Get-DnsServerResourceRecord -ZoneName $subdomain -RRType A